OliveiraNt/k8s-manager/README.md

 ## Requirements

 - Go 1.22.0 or higher
-- Access to a Kubernetes cluster and a valid kubeconfig configuration file
+- Access to a Kubernetes cluster and a valid kubeconfig (client v1.29) configuration file

 ## Dependencies